isl-org/DirectFuturePrediction/README.md

         taskset -c 1 python3 run_exp.py train

+## Remarks

+- For experiments in the paper we used a slightly modified ViZDoom version which provided the first post-mortem measrements.
+Surprisingly, this turns out to make a noticeable difference for training.
+For this reason the results with this code and default ViZDoom may slightly differ from the results in the paper.

+- Results may vary quite significantly across training runs: in our experiments, up to roughly relative 15%.

+- In battle scenarios reward provided by vizdoom is set to be simply the number of frags.
+For training the baseline approaches we did not use this reward provided by the environment, but rather a weighted average of the three measurements, same as for our approach.

 ## Troubleshooting

-Note that results may vary quite significantly (in our experiments, up to roughly relative 15%) across training runs.

 Please send bug reports to Alexey Dosovitskiy ( adosovitskiy@gmail.com )